Preparing for Volunteering

-Volunteering does require planning, researching and preparing for.
-So we thought we would help you out by providing information on preparing for your trip and different sites to research.
-As you go through your journey with us we will be giving you information on ways to take care of your self, things to pack and ways to prepare.
+Volunteering does require planning, research, and preparation.
+So we thought we would help you out by providing you with information and directing you to different sites to research.
+As you go through your journey with us we will be giving you information on ways to take care of yourself, things to think about and ways to prepare.

-Indigo Volunteers has partnered with The Human Hive to provide both online and in person training which has been specifically designed for people supporting vulnerable people in grass roots projects.
+Indigo Volunteers has partnered with The Human Hive to provide both online and in-person training which has been specifically designed for people supporting vulnerable people in grassroots projects.

-Cost of the course with Indigo discount code: £30
+Cost with Indigo discount code: £32.50 + £6.40 (VAT) = £39

-Read more about this on our training page
+Read more about this on our training page.

 Welfare and tips on looking after yourself